 Beginning in 1977, the annual Singapore International Festival of the Arts or SIFA is a national performing arts festival.
-Experience a smorgasbord of performances with influences from across the globe in the form of theatre, dance and music.
-Singapore's thriving creative scene is showcased here and taking part in the event is particularly captivating for art lovers and theatre buffs alike.
+Experience a smorgasbord of performances with influences from across the globe in the form of theater, dance and music.
+Singapore's thriving creative scene is showcased here and taking part in the event is particularly captivating for art lovers and theater buffs alike.

 Touted as the highlight of Singapore's cultural calendar, catering to discerning arts fans and acclaimed for its offering of avant-garde performances.

 The Tromsø International Film Festival is hosted during the dark polar nights so atmospheric film screenings benefit from the darkness of the Norwegian skies.
 This is the place where Norwegian and international film meet to celebrate the latest offerings of local and global film production.
 Films are screened in a variety of locations across the city of Tromsø, giving you plenty of choice to decide on a film that's for you.